danielhmeir/oneness/paths.md

 About

 This text is for those who would like to expand their perception of reality.

+It is also for those who seek a connection with God, deeper understanding of Torah and deeper understanding of the mechanism and outcomes of the commandments.

-It is intentionally brief.
+The text is intentionally brief.

 Intro